yonischeyer1/myusers.io/README.md

  ## How it works  :
-  You can record intractions with any website and play it later multiple times one after the other and in parallel.
   Classic web testing depends on html selectors in order to intract with an element of a website Myusers uses image matching as its validation mechnasim, it records mouse and keyboard intercations and checking if the actions has been done correctly by: first sampling images from user validated recording session of intraction with the target website.